 Chandler has a dynamic public art program representing its rich, cultural diversity.
 While Downtown Chandler has a large collection of public art, Chandler's vast array of public art is showcased in City buildings, parks and public spaces throughout the community.
 Click here to download a map of Chandler's public art and plan your visit.

 Train lovers of all ages will enjoy a visit to Chandler's very own Arizona Railway Museum which is home to vintage rail cars used in bygone eras for local and long distance rail travels.
 The museum acquires, preserves, and displays rail cars used during train travel's heydays.
 Among the displays are a Santa Fe caboose, an Alaska RR dining car, and Southern Railway Business Car along with information about Arizona's historic railways.
 The open-air museum is operated by volunteers and open Saturdays and Sundays from noon - 4 p.m. from September through May.
 Admission for children ages 2-12 is $2.00, ages 13+ are $5.00 and family admission is $15.00.

-Located near Chandler, the Huhugam Heritage Center is situated on the Gila River Museum and is a tribal facility for the preservation and display of important cultural artifacts and art.
+Located near Chandler, the Huhugam Heritage Center and situated on the Gila River Museum is a tribal facility for the preservation and display of important cultural artifacts and art.
 The Huhugam Heritage Center is a climate-controlled repository for prehistoric and historic artifacts, cultural materials and vital records.
-The museum displays these materials to the public, and is a space to exhibit traveling art and history shows.
+The museum displays these materials to the public, and periodic traveling art and history shows.

 In the fall, Chandler highlights its unique cultural heritage with key events.
 At the Chandler Center for the Arts, is a local favorite, C.A.L.L.E. de Arizona's bright and colorful, Mariachi and Folklorico Festival.